HECVAT Compliance: Complete Guide [2026]

 NIST AI RMF Voluntary framework Artificial Intelligence tab: AIPL-05 Alignment with the NIST AI Risk Management Framework and the Generative AI Profile (NIST AI 600-1) for third-party AI supply chain and model risk

-GLBA and Vendor Assessment Obligations
+HECVAT vs. GLBA and Vendor Assessment Obligations

-An EDUCAUSE Review analysis of GLBA pitfalls in higher education explicitly recommends asking vendors for “a SOC 2 report or a completed HECVAT” to satisfy Safeguards Rule vendor oversight requirements.
+An EDUCAUSE Review analysis of GLBA pitfalls in higher education recommends asking vendors for “a SOC 2 report or a completed HECVAT” to satisfy Safeguards Rule vendor oversight requirements.
 A Thompson Coburn GLBA FAQ for higher education further explains how the FTC enforces Safeguards Rule violations at Title IV institutions through annual compliance audits.
-A May 2024 amendment to the Safeguards Rule also requires Title IV institutions to report qualifying data breaches to the FTC within 30 days, adding urgency to proactive vendor assessment practices.
+A May 2024 amendment to the Safeguards Rule also requires Title IV institutions to report qualifying data breaches to the FTC within 30 days, adding urgency to vendor assessment practices.

 The Department of Education’s Federal Student Aid office reinforced these obligations in Electronic Announcement GENERAL-24-46 (April 2024), which addresses how Title IV institutions must structure relationships with third-party service providers, building on its February 2023 cybersecurity requirements update.
 The FTC’s June 2025 Safeguards Rule FAQ further clarifies service provider oversight duties, and the FTC’s first enforcement action against an education technology vendor, Illuminate Education (December 2025), signals that inadequate vendor security controls now carry direct federal enforcement risk for the institutions that contract with them.